isomerpages/moe-plmgss/_accolades/National Examinations/GCE O Level 2021.md

-**Combined Sec 4Exp & 5NA**
+**Combined Sec 4Exp &amp; 5NA**

-*   Total of 4 Exp & 5NA students obtaining 5 O Levels or more: 95.4% (National 85.6%)
+*   Total of 4 Exp &amp; 5NA students obtaining 5 O Levels or more: 95.4% (National 85.6%)
-*   Total number of Sec 4&5 students obtaining 5 or more Distinctions : 47.6%
+*   Total number of Sec 4&amp;5 students obtaining 5 or more Distinctions : 47.6%